-Payment of Principal of and Interest on the Series A of 2020 Bonds.
-The principal of and redemption premium, if any, and interest on the Series A of 2020 Bonds shall be payable in any coin or currency of the United States of America which on the respective dates of payment thereof is legal tender for the payment of public and private debts.
-The principal of and the redemption premium, if any, on all Series A of 2020 Bonds shall be payable by check or draft at maturity or upon earlier redemption to the Persons in whose names such Series A of 2020 Bonds are registered on the Bond Register at the maturity or redemption date thereof, upon the presentation and surrender of such Series A of 2020 Bonds at the designated office of the Trustee or of any Paying Agent named in the Series A of 2020 Bonds.
+The principal of and redemption premium, if any, and interest on the 2020B Bonds shall be payable in any coin or currency of the United States of America which on the respective dates of payment thereof is legal tender for the payment of public and private debts.
+The principal of and the redemption premium, if any, on all 2020B Bonds shall be payable at maturity or upon earlier redemption to the Persons in whose names such 2020B Bonds are registered on the Bond Register at the maturity or redemption date thereof, upon the presentation and surrender of such 2020B Bonds at the designated office of the Trustee or of any Paying Agent named in the 2020B Bonds.

-The interest payable on each Series A of 2020 Bond on any Interest Payment Date shall be paid by the Trustee to the Person in whose name such Bond is registered on the Bond Register at the close of business on the Record Date for such interest, (i) by check or draft mailed on the applicable Interest Payment Date to such Registered Owner at his address as it appears on such Bond Register or at such other address as is furnished to the Trustee in writing by such Owner or (ii) by electronic transfer in immediately available funds, if the Series A of 2020 Bonds are held by a Securities Depository, or at the written request addressed to the Trustee by any Owner of Series A of 2020 Bonds in the aggregate principal amount of at least \$1,000,000, such request to be signed by such Owner, containing the name of the bank (which shall be in the continental United States), its address, its ABA routing number, the name and account number to which credit shall be made and an acknowledgment that an electronic transfer fee is payable, and to be filed with the Trustee no later than ten Business Days before the applicable Record Date preceding such Interest Payment Date.
-Interest on Short-Term Rate Bonds shall be paid only upon presentation and surrender of those Bonds.
+The interest payable on each 2020B Bond on any Interest Payment Date shall be paid by the Trustee to the Person in whose name such 2020B Bond is registered on the Bond Register at the close of business on the Record Date (as defined below) for such interest, such payment to be made (i) by check or draft mailed on the applicable Interest Payment Date to such Registered Owner at the address as it appears on such Bond Register or at such other address as is furnished to the Trustee in writing by such Owner or (ii) by electronic transfer in immediately available funds, if the 2020B Bonds are held by a Securities Depository, or at the written request addressed to the Trustee by any Owner of 2020B Bonds in the aggregate principal amount of not less than \$1,000,000, such request to be signed by such Owner, and containing the name of the bank (which shall be in the continental United States), its address, its ABA routing number, the name and account number to which credit shall be made and an acknowledgment by the Owner that an electronic transfer fee is payable.
+Any such written request must be filed with the Trustee no later than ten (10) Business Days (as hereafter defined) before the applicable Record Date preceding such Interest Payment Date.
+"Business Day" means a day other than (i) a Saturday and Sunday, (ii) a day on which the Trustee, Paying Agent or banks and trust companies in New York, New York are authorized or required to remain closed, or (iii) a day on which the New York Stock Exchange is closed.